MasterVentures/cea-docs/docs/index.md

 **Channel:** ws://${HOST}/${EXCHANGE_ID/taker/order/set

-**Description:** Start a web-socket connection used by the exchange to submit orders that will be resolved by the aggregated order book.
+**Description:** Start a WebSocket connection used by the exchange to submit orders that will be resolved by the aggregated order book.

-**Request:** Once the connection has been established, the exchange can submit orders,following the schema:
+**Request:** Once the connection has been established, the exchange can submit orders, following the schema:

 ```javascript
 {